Open Accessibility Menu

 4. Cook up some fun by making dinner – or dessert – a family affair.
 Then pop in a movie.

-5. Explore a local park, river or attraction.
+5. Explore a local park, river, or attraction.

 No one’s childhood is perfect.
 As parents, all we can do is try to be there for our children as best we can and create a loving environment for them to grow and develop into happy, capable adults.
 For those still struggling with painful childhood experiences, there is hope.
 The Behavioral Medicine staff at Norman Regional is a team of caring and compassionate professionals trained to help with mental health issues.
 For help and resources, call 405-307-5555.